juniordiscart/ImpossibleOdds-Toolkit/Docs/PhotonWebRPC.md

 The `WebRpcMessenger`'s default implementation can also be switched out for a completely custom message configurator, by implementing the `IWebRpcMessageConfigurator` interface, which requires the implementation of setting up the serialization of your request and responses as well as generating adequate identifiers.
 For inspiration, you can always check out the `DefaultMessageConfigurator` implementation in the messenger.

-**Note**: tread carefully when assigning custom serialization definitions as not every serialization definition's output is compatible in terms of supported datatypes, even when they share the same interfaces.
+**Note**: tread carefully when assigning custom serialization definitions as not every serialization definition's output is compatible in terms of supported data types, even when they share the same interfaces.
 For example, the `XmlSerializationDefinition` from the [XML][XmlTool] tool cannot be used as it does not output supported data structures for Photon to deal with.

 **Another note**: make sure you also assign a type of serialization definition only once to each of the data streams (URL versus body), as using the same serialization definition will pick up the exact same data from the request each time, resulting in duplicating data in different streams.